STRONG SWIMMERS, SAFE KIDS

 Parent In Water Requirement

-Stage 4 & 5: These stages will not have the Parent in Water Requirement.
-At these stages, they won’t need the support of the parent and the instructor will not have to provide close contact interaction to teach the lesson.
+Stage 4: This stage will not have the Parent in Water Requirement.
+At this stages, they won’t need the support of the parent and the instructor will not have to provide close contact interaction to teach the lesson.

 Ready to Register?
 Follow each step below.